-Additionally, students can log into GradPlan - gradplan.msu.edu - and enter their assigned committee members, marking their Advisor as "Chair".
-GradPlan should then be "saved", and will be re-visited when student passes their Comprehensive Examinations.
+Additionally, students can visit student.msu.edu and enter their assigned committee members, marking their Advisor as "Chair" and "Dissertation Director".
+Committee should then be submitted. and will be re-visited when student passes their Comprehensive Examinations.

 GUIDELINES FOR GRADUATE STUDENT ADVISING AND MENTORING RELATIONSHIPS